Exemptions for care and health staff

 You may get a parking ticket (Penalty Charge Notice) if:

 - you are not carrying out duties in the home of a resident as social care staff, care workers, personal assistants for disabled people, Devon Carers’ staff or health staff

-- you park in areas where other parking enforcements apply, such as parking on a single or a double yellow line
+- you park in areas where other parking enforcements apply

 - if the traffic warden (civil enforcement officer) cannot verify the worker or contact you by telephone.
 However, you can go through the appeal process to explain the situation to our Devon County Council Parking Services Team; do not make a payment in this instance, follow the informal challenge route, under ‘see and challenge my ticket‘.